 Shopin Joins IEEE to establish Unified Decentralized Identity Technology Working Group

-Shopin’s New Standard Will Offer A Secure, Decentralized, Approach for Retailers to Personalize Consumer Shopping Experience and for Consumers to Achieve Data Sovereignty
+Shopin’s new standard will offer a secure, decentralized approach for retailers to personalize consumer shopping experience and for consumer data sovereignty

-/EIN News/ -- Brooklyn, New York, June 12, 2019 (GLOBE NEWSWIRE) -- Shopin.com blockchain, artificial intelligence, and decentralized identity solutions aim to accelerate revenue and lead the retail industry forward with unparalleled security, personalization, and decentralization, today announced it has joined the IEEE as a corporate member to establish the Unified Decentralized Identity Technology working group.
+BROOKLYN, NY, UNITED STATES, June 12, 2019 /EINPresswire.com/ -- Shopin.com blockchain, artificial intelligence, and decentralized identity solutions aim to accelerate revenue and lead the retail industry forward with unparalleled security, personalization, and decentralization, today announced it has joined the IEEE as a corporate member to establish the Unified Decentralized Identity Technology working group.

 As a leader in the blockchain industry, the company is forming this working group and bringing together a consortium of experts who offer a strong foundation of web 3.0 decentralization technologies.
 Promoting a strong foundation and shared vision, the company expects more retailers will be ready to adopt decentralized identity technology to help drive increased personalization that can boost revenues.